-I wrote this for the Rochelle Wisoff-Fields writing challenge.
-The idea is to use the image above as the prompt for crafting a piece of flash fiction no more than 100 words long.
+It’s been a while, but this morning, I decided to contribute to Rochelle Wisoff-Field‘s weekly photo writing challenge.
+The idea is to use the image above as the inspiration for crafting a piece of flash fiction no more than 100 words long.
 My word count is 100.

 To read other stories based on the prompt, visit InLinkz.com.